U.S. wins re-election to U.N. Human Rights Council

-UNITED NATIONS Nov 12 (Reuters) - The United States succeeded on Monday in its bid for re-election to the 47-nation U.N.
+UNITED NATIONS (Reuters) - The United States succeeded on Monday in its bid for re-election to the 47-nation U.N.
 Human Rights Council, a Geneva-based watchdog that has been criticized by Washington and Israel for singling out the Jewish state for criticism.

 The 193-nation U.N.
 General Assembly also elected 17 other countries for terms beginning in January.
 The United States won the most votes of the regional group "Western Europe and Others," followed by Germany and Ireland.

 U.S. Ambassador to the United Nations Susan Rice welcomed Washington's re-election, saying that the Human Rights Council "has delivered real results" since the United States first joined it in 2010 after running for a seat on it in 2009.
 She cited council action on Syria as a positive example of its work.

 However, she criticized the rights council's "excessive and unbalanced focus on Israel."

 Secretary of State Hillary Clinton echoed Rice's comments.